EternityForest/LazyMesh/README.md

 Nodes mesh via bluetooth using an extended advertising packet with service UUID d1a77e11-420f-9f11-1a00-10a6beef0001, and the payload just being the packet format above.

+BLE packets must not ever have the "first copy" flag set, and we do not count repeaters over BLE.
+The packet loss is just too high for any simple and scalable scheme I can think of.

+Therefore, we just treat it as an inherently lossy channel, which we mitigate somewhat by repeating packets up to 4 times, or until we need to stop doing that so we can send some other packet.

+As long as the node doesn't try to send more than a packet or two per second, the pure repeat scheme will provide some reliability, and if we go past that, then it will back off to not jam everything.

+We also stop sending if we see a too many other nodes in the same area sending too many copies of the packet.